 BSc (Hons) Biomedical Sciences (Health, Exercise & Nutrition)

 BSc (Hons) Environmental Health

 Students can also undertake the foundation year if they wish to be considered for entry onto one of the following degree programmes.
 In this case, students should apply on UCAS using code B901:

 There is no automatic progression onto the four programmes listed above and applicants must apply by the 15th January deadline.
 Applications received after this date cannot be guaranteed an interview and/or consideration.
 For these programmes, with the exception of Dental Technology, applicants will be invited for an interview on receipt of their UCAS application for B901.
 If successful at interview, applicants will be required to pass the foundation by the 31st August in the year of entry as well as making a new application through UCAS.
 Please see individual programme pages for the achievement required within the foundation.

-The programme comprises three 40 credit Level 3 as follows:
+The programme comprises six 20 credit Level 3 follows:

-Elements of Personal Development Planning (PDP) will be incorporated into the Key Skills in Health Sciences module.
-In addition, this module will afford students the opportunity to receive guidance on the nature, scope and employment prospects of the undergraduate programmes delivered within the Cardiff School of Health Sciences from relevant Programme Directors.
+Elements of Personal Development Planning (PDP) will be incorporated into the Academic Skills in Health Sciences module.
+In addition, this module will afford students the opportunity to receive guidance on the nature, scope and employment prospects of the undergraduate programmes delivered within the Cardiff School of Sport and Health Sciences from relevant Programme Directors.

 Learning & Teaching

 Programme Director is responsible for the organisation and overall operation of the programme.